Ashutosh-aditya/Flexmoney-Internship-task-2024/README.md

 # Yoga Class Admission Form

 Welcome to the Yoga Class Admission Form project!
 This web application is built using the TML,CSS,JS and PHP  and was created as part of an internship assignment at Flexmoney.
 The project allows users to register for yoga classes, with a focus on form validation, connecting the frontend to the backend, and deploying the web app online.
+You can view a demo on : [Deployed Webpage](https://yoga-app-demo.000webhostapp.com/index.html)

 ## Project Overview